 Consulting Architect, XML Mortgage Partners (XML-MP), 1999.
 The Steering Committee included Chase Home Finance, Countrywide Home Loans, Dynatek, Inc., Fiserv/Unifi, Mortgage.com, Ultraprise Corporation, VMP/ELF Mortgage Forms, and Waterfield Mortgage.
 This project ultimately became the Mortgage Industry Standards Maintenance Organization (MISMO).

-Co-editor (with Michel Biezunski and Martin Bryan), ISO/IEC 13250:2000, "Topic Maps," 1998-present.
+Co-editor (with Michel Biezunski, Martin Bryan, and later modules, including the Topic Maps Referenc Model, with Patrick Durusau), ISO/IEC 13250:2000 (etc.), "Topic Maps," 1998-2010.
 This international standard permits views of knowledge and corporate memory (Topic Maps) to be created and maintained separately and asynchronously, interchanged, and merged automatically or semi-automatically into larger topic maps of arbitrary comprehensiveness.
 The Topic Maps standard and its underlying notions are being enthusiastically embraced by early adopters in the financial services, legal publishing, and aerospace manufacturing industries, as well as U.S. government agencies.

 Founding Co-chairman (with Michel Biezunski), TopicMaps.Org, and Co-editor of the XTM 1.0 Specification, 1999-2001.
 TopicMaps.Org was the locus of the independent "XTM initiative" to adapt ISO 13250:2000 to W3C XML practices and Recommendations.
 Publication of the XML Topic Maps (XTM) 1.0 Specification occurred on December 4, 2000.
 The XTM syntax was incorporated into ISO 13250 in 2001.